Dr. Thea Baker

 Dr. Rose Stark-Rose

-Dr. Rose Stark-Rose has over 20 years of clinical experience with areas of specialization including adults with eating disorders, body image challenges, mood disorders, and complex trauma.
-She is trained in Cognitive Behavioral Therapy and eye movement desensitization and reprocessing (EMDR).
+As a Licensed Psychologist, Dr. Rose Stark-Rose brings over 20 years of clinical experience, specializing in working with adults and eating disorders, body image challenges, mood disorders, and both racial and complex trauma.
+She is trained in Cognitive Behavioral Therapy (CBT), Emotional Freedom Technique (EFT), and Eye Movement Desensitization and Reprocessing (EMDR).

 Dr. Tina Sacin